 We maintain professional indemnity insurance in relation to the services that we provide.
-Our insurers are the International Insurance Company of Hannover of 10 Fenchurch Street, London, EC3M 3BE whose claims handlers are Inter Hannover Claims c/o DWF Fishburns 6th Floor, 60 Fenchurch Street, London, EC3M 4AD.
+Our insurers are the International Insurance Company of Hannover of 60 Fenchurch Street, London, EC3M 4AD.
 The territorial coverage of our insurance is England & Wales.

 Financial Services – Investment & Insurance

-We are not authorised under the Financial Services & Markets Act 2000, nor are we regulated by the Financial Services Authority, but we are able, in certain circumstances, to offer a limited range of investment services to clients because we are members of the Law Society of England and Wales.
+We are not authorised under the Financial Services & Markets Act 2000, nor are we regulated by the Financial Conduct Authority, but we are able, in certain circumstances, to offer a limited range of investment services to the client because we are members of the Law Society of England and Wales.
 We can provide these investment services if they are an incidental part of the professional services we have been engaged to provide.
-If while we are acting for a client, the client needs advice on investments, we may have to refer the client to someone who is authorised to provide the service.
+If while we are acting for you, you need advice on investments, we may have to refer you to someone who is authorised to provide the service.

-Fraser Dawbarns LLP is not authorised by the Financial Services Authority.
-However, we are included on the register maintained by the Financial Services Authority so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
+Fraser Dawbarns LLP is not authorised by the Financial Conduct Authority.
+However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
-The register can be accessed by the Financial Services Authority website at www.fsa.gov.uk/register
+The register can be accessed at the Financial Conduct Authority website.

 The Law Society of England and Wales is a designated professional body for the purposes of the Financial Services & Markets Act 2000.
 The Solicitors Regulation Authority is the independent regulatory body of the Law Society.
 The Legal Ombudsman is the independent complaints handling body responsible for handling complaints against solicitors (see details above).
 If you are unhappy with any investment advice you receive from us or with any insurance advice you receive from us, you should raise your concerns with either of those bodies.